spollard/josh-works.github.io/_pages/mike-clayville-huge-impact-on-cancer.md

 status: publish
 type: page
 published: true
-description: "Mike Clayville Can Have A Huge Impact on Cancer Treatment and Prevention.
-We cannot know if this is true until he reads 'Tripping Over the Truth: The Metabolic Theory of Cancer'"
+description: "We cannot know if this is true until he reads 'Tripping Over the Truth: The Metabolic Theory of Cancer'.
+I humbly request that he do just this."
 permalink: /mike-clayville-can-have-a-huge-impact-on-cancer
 image: "/images/2020-08-05-mike-clayville-01.jpg"
 ---